Celebrating Litha and the Summer Solstice

-An abstract image of purple hydrangers as a visual break on a post about the summer solstice and litha
+An abstract image of the surface of the sun overlaid with pink flowers summer solstice and litha

 When?
 20th - 22nd June